auth0/wordpress/README.md

 > [!WARNING]
 > v4 of the plugin is no longer supported as of June 2023.
 We are no longer providing new features or bugfixes for that release.
 Please upgrade to v5 as soon as possible.

+> [!WARNING]
+> The version of this plugin on either the [WordPress plugins page](https://wordpress.com/plugins/auth0) or found by searching for plugins from your WordPress plugins settings page `./wp-admin/plugin-install.php` is version 4.6.0 which is not compatible with newer versions of WordPress.
+Please follow the installation instructions below to install v5.

 ## Getting Started

 ### Requirements